nguyensjsu/sp22-202-the-architects/README.md

 - Devansh Modi
    - What I did:
-      - Worked on algorithm for computer player for the Uno game rule engine.
+      - Worked on classes and design for Player Rules.
    - What I plan to do next:
-      - Complete the implementation for computer player
+      - Complete the implementation for Player rules
       - Add unit tests
    - Blockers:
       - N/A